apache/spark/python/docs/source/user_guide/pandas_on_spark/from_to_dbms.rst

 .. currentmodule:: pyspark.pandas

-The APIs interacting with other DBMSes in pandas APIs on Spark are slightly different from the ones in pandas because pandas APIs on Spark leverage JDBC APIs in PySpark to read and write from/to other DBMSes.
+The APIs interacting with other DBMSes in pandas API on Spark are slightly different from the ones in pandas because pandas API on Spark leverages JDBC APIs in PySpark to read and write from/to other DBMSes.

 The APIs to read/write from/to external DBMSes are as follows: